 - a) Creation of Hearing Panel (as also described in Article V, Section C.3).
 In the spring semester of each academic year, the secretary of the Faculty Senate shall solicit faculty members interested in serving on hearing committees during the following academic year and shall make a list of those faculty members who respond.
 At the same time, the secretary shall make a list of those faculty members who have served as members of recent hearing committees or as advisors to parties.
 The secretary shall provide the lists to the Faculty Senate Nominating Committee.
 The Nominating Committee shall nominate twenty-five members of the University Faculty to serve on the Hearing Panel from which members of hearing committees are to be chosen during the following academic year.
-The Nominating Committee shall designate up to eight of the panelists nominated as eligible to serve as chair of a hearing process as members of hearing committees or as advisors to parties or shall have other relevant training or experience.
-All panelists shall undergo training required in the sexual harassment policy for hearing panelists as well as training regarding professional responsibilities and hearing procedures. - b) The hearing committee shall consist of five members.
+The Nominating Committee shall designate up to eight of the panelists nominated as eligible to serve as chair of a hearing committee.
+The panelists so designated shall have had multiple experiences with the hearing process as members of hearing committees or as advisors to parties or shall have other relevant training or experience. - b) The hearing committee shall consist of five members.
 Within two weeks of notice of the president's decision for institution of a formal hearing, the chair of the Faculty Senate shall direct the selection of a hearing committee.
 The notification from the chair of the Faculty Senate to the Office of the Secretary of the Faculty Senate shall specify the period within which the selection process shall be completed and the hearing begun.
 The selection of members of the hearing committee will proceed in the following manner.
 From the panel, the president's representative shall first appoint one member and the faculty member shall then appoint one member.
 The chair of the Faculty Senate shall then appoint three members of the panel, at least one of whom shall be a person eligible to chair a hearing committee.
 The chair of the Faculty Senate shall designate the chair of the hearing committee.
 If either party fails to take advantage of his or her privilege of appointing a committee member, then the remaining members of the hearing committee shall be appointed from the Hearing Panel by the chair of the Faculty Senate.
 If the chair of the hearing committee is unable to serve or has a conflict of interest, the chair of the Faculty Senate may remove him or her and designate a replacement from the Hearing Panel to serve as chair for the hearing committee.
-If a member of the hearing committee is unable to serve or is removed because of conflict of interest, the chair of the Faculty Senate a replacement from the Hearing Panel.
+If a member of the hearing committee is unable to serve or is removed because of conflict of interest, the chair of the Faculty Senate shall designate a replacement from the Hearing Panel.
 Timeliness of the hearing process is important, and the committee should consider evening and weekend meetings.